stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 2. The FAIR Digital Object guidelines [[Bonino 2019](https://github.com/GEDE-RDA-Europe/GEDE/blob/master/FAIR%20Digital%20Objects/FDOF/FAIR%20Digital%20Object%20Framework-v1-02.docx)], validated against its current implementations for completeness.

-3. A Comparison Framework for Middleware Infrastructures <span class="citation" data-cites="zarrasComparisonFrameworkMiddleware2004a">(Zarras [2004](#ref-zarrasComparisonFrameworkMiddleware2004a))</span>, which suggest dimensions like openness, performance and transparency, mainly focused on remote computational methods.
+3. A Comparison Framework for Middleware Infrastructures [[Zarras 2004]], which suggest dimensions like openness, performance and transparency, mainly focused on remote computational methods.

 4. Cross-checks against RDA’s FAIR Data Maturity Model [[Bahim 2020]] to find how the FAIR principles are achieved in FDO, in particular considering access, sharing and openness.

-5. EOSC Interoperability Framework <span class="citation" data-cites="corchoEOSCInteroperabilityFramework2021b">(Corcho et al. [2021](#ref-corchoEOSCInteroperabilityFramework2021b))</span> which gives recommendations for technical, semantic, organisational and legal interoperability, particularly from a metadata perspective.
+5. EOSC Interoperability Framework [[Corcho 2021]] which gives recommendations for technical, semantic, organisational and legal interoperability, particularly from a metadata perspective.

 The reason for this wide-ranged comparison is to exercise the different dimensions that together form FAIR Digital Objects: Data, Metadata, Service, Access, Operations, Computation.
 We have left out further considerations on type systems, persistent identifiers and social aspects as principles and practices within these dimensions are still taking form within the FDO community (as detailed ).